yuguangnudt/VEC_VAD/README.md

 Refer to the full environment in [issue](https://github.com/yuguangnudt/VEC_VAD/issues/2).
 Note that our project is based on mmdet v1.0rc0.
 Run the program strictly according to our environment, or might try the newer versions of mmdet, PyTorch and mmcv.

-Recently (2021.2) I noticed that the interface of mmdet  v1.0rc0 has changed.
-If you installed mmdet v1.0rc0 and got "No module named 'mmdet.datasets.pipelines' " when running the program, please refer to [issue](https://github.com/yuguangnudt/VEC_VAD/issues/9#issuecomment-768020917) to fix the bug.
+Recently (2021.1) the interface of mmdet v1.0rc0 seems to have changed.
+If you install mmdet v1.0rc0 and get "No module named 'mmdet.datasets.pipelines' " when running the program, please refer to [issue](https://github.com/yuguangnudt/VEC_VAD/issues/9#issuecomment-768020917) to fix the bug.

 ## 2. Download and organize datasets